 - 1. The Scoring Diagram consists of one 10-point area, two 8-point areas, two 7-point areas and one 10-Off area. - 2.
 After both players have shot their four (4) discs, score all the discs on the diagram within and not touching the lines.
-The separation triangle in the 10-Off area is not considered. - (a) When judging a disc in relation to lines, the official shall position himself/herself with the disc between him/her and the line and sight straight down - (b) A mounted disc or a disc resting on top of a disc happens sometimes when players use excessive force in shooting.
+The separation triangle in the 10-Off area is not considered. - (a) When judging a disc in relation to lines, the official shall position himself/herself with the disc between him/her and the line and sight straight down. - (b) A mounted disc or a disc resting on top of a disc happens sometimes when players use excessive force in shooting.
 Each disc shall be judged separately according to the scoring rules. - (c) No artificial aid or cue shall be used in judging discs.
 Use eyesight only except in judging lagging discs.
-PENALTY: 5-Off. - 3.
+PENALTY: 5-Off.
+Where the edge of a court line is in question, the tournament director or their designee may use a straight edge or other similar device to determine the intended line, March 2025 - 3.
 Play continues until all discs have been shot in that half-round, even if the game has been reached. - 4.
 If a tie game results at the game point or over, play is continued in regular rotation of play, until two full rounds in Doubles or one full round in Singles is completed.
 At that time, the side with the higher score wins, even if it has less than 75 points or the number of points specified as game points.
 If the score is tied again, play continues again as above outlined. - 5.
 In tournament play, the winner of a match must sign the score card, thus approving the record entered thereon. - 6.
 If an error occurs in the scoring of a score on the scoreboard at the end of a half-round and it is discovered before the next half-round is completed, the error must be corrected.
 Otherwise, the score as scored on the scoreboard must stand, unless both sides agree on the correction.